Welcome to the Nevarez v Forty Niners Football Company, LLC Class Action Settlement Website

 If you are a person with a mobility disability or the companion of a person with a mobility disability who attended or will attend events at Levi’s Stadium, you may be affected by a proposed Settlement of a class action lawsuit—including the possibility of monetary compensation.

 The Court has granted final approval of the Settlement, see here.
 The settlement administrator, KCC, is in the process of reviewing all submitted claims and will contact you by letter (using the address on your claim form) if any further information or documentation is requested to substantiate your claim.
 Please contact KCC or Class Counsel if your mailing address has changed since you submitted your claim form.
-The parties anticipate distributing settlement awards by no later than December 18, 2020, which is the Court-approved distribution deadline.

 • A Settlement has been reached in a class action lawsuit alleging that Defendants, Forty Niners Football Company LLC; Forty Niners SC Stadium Company LLC; Forty Niners Stadium Management Company LLC (collectively, the “Forty Niner Defendants”); the City of Santa Clara; and the Santa Clara Stadium Authority (collectively, the “Santa Clara Defendants”), discriminated against individuals with mobility disabilities and their companions by denying them full and equal access to Levi’s Stadium due to access barriers at the Stadium, its parking lots, the pedestrian right of way connecting the parking lots to the Stadium, and in the services and amenities offered at the Stadium.